LBGC-CFB/SOSTAR/README.md

 - `ref_transcripts_annotation.gtf`: <.gtf> annotation file filtered out of reference transcrits specified by the user from ensembl annot.
 - `SOSTAR_annotation_table_results.xlsx`: final output file containing descriptive annotation and expression metrics of each transcript in the cohort (see [SOSTAR annotation output file](##-SOSTAR-annotation-output-file) section for more informations).

-# Run SOSTAR module only
+# Run SOSTAR annotation module only

-The SOSTAR module can be used as a stand-alone tool, as it is a simple Python script.
+The SOSTAR annotation module can be used as a stand-alone tool, as it is a simple Python script.
 Using <.gtf> files of assembled isoforms from any assembly method, it provides a descriptive and comprehensive annotation of each assembled isoform.
 This module is compatible with any gtf file using the tag attribute `gene_name` that match